plow-technologies/stm-notify/README.md

 A structure for updating and watching values.

-Watching a value can ONLY occur in a single thread.
+Watching a value can ONLY occur in a single thread and you0 0are NOT GARUNTEED TO GET EVERY VALUE.
+At all.
+If the program runs faster than the watching thread can be woken up then you won't get the next updates if they occur while it's updating.

 ## Installation